According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 1. Use a Keyword Research Tool

-- Look for terms with low Keyword Difficulty (KD)
+- Look for keywords with low KD.

 2. Analyze Google’s SERP Features